This is the Sermon that tells my story. It’s called “The Integrity of the In-Between”

 I have learned a few things since I was seven.
 One of them is that if I want to get to know someone, there are much better ways to do it than to mount my own personal inquisition.
 In fact, one of the best ways I’ve found to get to know folks is to open myself up and tell my own story.

-Now for anyone, telling his or her story is a risky thing.
+Now for anyone, telling their story is a risky thing.
 That’s why my mother taught me to be patient and let the family across the street do it at their own pace.
 My story too, is a little risky, and a bit unusual.
 It took me quite a few years to risk telling it for the first time, and even longer to tell it from the pulpit.
 But once I took that risk I discovered some wonderful things.

 When I allowed myself to be known, I could finally trust that what Parker Palmer said was true: